kevydotvinu/tinyDNS/README.md

 # tinyDNS
-A containerized DNS server using Alpine and Dnsmasq.
+A containerized DNS server using Alpine and Bind.

 ## Prerequisites packages
 ```bash